boardroom-inc/stateless/docs/DAO-tooling/how-to-buy-ether.md

 ---
-title: How to Buy Ether (ETH) - EthHub
+title: How to Buy Ether (ETH) - stateless

 description: Best ways to buy ETH (Ether), the currency needed to use the Ethereum network.
 ---

 # How to Buy Ether (ETH)

-In order to [interact](https://docs.ethhub.io/using-ethereum/transactions/) with the Ethereum network, you will need to own ether (ETH).
+In order to [interact](https://docs.stateless.io/using-ethereum/transactions/) with the Ethereum network, you will need to own ether (ETH).
 Unless you are mining, the only way to acquire ETH is from someone that already owns it.
 Below is a list of cryptocurrency exchanges where you can acquire ETH with fiat or cryptocurrencies.
-It is highly recommended to store the ETH you own in a [hardware wallet](https://docs.ethhub.io/using-ethereum/wallets/hardware/)!
+It is highly recommended to store the ETH you own in a [hardware wallet](https://docs.stateless.io/using-ethereum/wallets/hardware/)!

 ## Binance
 Binance is headquartered in Malta and constantly has some of the highest trading volume.
 Users can buy ETH with fiat or cryptocurrencies.